 You just won't get all the features of the best Apple Watch models currently available.

 When the first Apple Watch launched in 2015, it was more of a pricey iPhone accessory than an essential device.
 But then Apple realized that the watch’s placement — literally on a person’s body — gave it capabilities the phone could never have.
 The optical heart rate sensor enabled high heart rate alerts, giving people information they could use to seek medical treatment.
 The watch’s potential became clear.

-Apple doubles down on that promise with the Series 4.
-The newest watch ticks the usual upgrade boxes: bigger display, thinner case, faster processor, more advanced sensors.
-But it’s the Series 4’s health features that bring it closer to fulfilling Apple’s vision of a truly indispensable device.
+Apple doubled down on that promise with the Series 4.
+The watch ticked the usual upgrade boxes: bigger display, thinner case, faster processor, more advanced sensors.
+But it’s the Series 4’s health features that brought it closer to fulfilling Apple’s vision of a truly indispensable device.

 It’s still not perfect.
 But it’s oh so close.
-It’s also oh so expensive: The watch starts at $399/£399 for the GPS model, and $499/£499 if you want cellular connectivity.
-Is it worth it?
-Yes.
+It’s also oh so expensive: The watch started at $399/£399 for the GPS model, and $499/£499 if you want cellular connectivity.
 But you still don’t need LTE.